amgoncalves/sassy-twitter/README.md

 #### Developer's Log

 * Codeship setup and autodeploy was setup by Alyssa.
-* Seeds and test interfaces were done by Si.
+* Seeds and test interfaces for load test were completed by Si.
 * Some unit tests, integration tests, and use page, followings page, followers page were done by Shuai

 ## Documentation